Unbiased Binning for Fairness-aware Attribute Representation: Experiments

-Figures~\ref{fig:bias-mean}, \ref{fig:bias-p}, and \ref{fig:bias-ell} show the results for (C1), (C2), and (C3), respectively.
-Notably, when the values are generated using the same distribution (i.e., mean-difference is 0), the bias is close to zero.
+\stitle{Bias} Figures~\ref{fig:bias-mean}, \ref{fig:bias-p}, and \ref{fig:bias-ell} show the results for (C1), (C2), and (C3), respectively.
+Notably, when the values are generated using the same distribution (i.e., the mean difference is 0), the bias is close to zero.
 However, the bias increases (almost linearly) up to 27\% as the mean differences increase.